by Marco Corvaglia

 Let us consider all the instrumental tests that could be conducted during the seers’ “ecstasies”.
 This excludes all the (prevalently or solely) observational tests, as well as those tests that were run while the seers were not having an “apparition.”
 Altogether, these tests only cover 12 presumed apparitions, each lasting just over a minute, in this period of thirty years.

-These are the details: Dr. Joyeux’s team managed to perform their studies on June 10, October 6 and 7, and December 28 and 29, 1984.
+These are the details: Prof. Joyeux’s team managed to perform their studies on June 10, October 6 and 7, and December 28 and 29, 1984.
 The average duration of an appartion was 79 seconds (range: 62 to 102 seconds.
 See Laurentin, Joyeux, Scientific and Medical Studies on the Apparitions at Medjugorje, p.
 50).

 Researchers from the “Queen of Peace” group could study only three of the six seers (Ivan, Marija, and Jakov) during three days (September 7, 8, and 9, 1985).
 In this case, the average duration of the three apparitions was 61 seconds (range: 49 to 75 seconds.
 See Frigerio et al., Dossier Scientifico su Medjugorje, pp.35-37.
 In March of that year, Vicka, Ivanka and Marija had undergone an eye examination, but the report [pp.27-28] does not provide any information about the duration of the apparition).